Review and road test of the Audi RS 5 Coupe

 This RS 5 won't be quite as costly to run as you might expect a 450PS super-coupe to be.
-This is thanks to a 17% improvement in running costs compared to the previous V8-engined model.
-Expect 32.5mpg on the combined cycle and 197g/km of CO2, which isn't at all bad for a performance coupe with this level of performance.
+Expect 31.4mpg on the WLTP combined cycle and 206g/km of CO2, which isn't at all bad for a performance coupe with this level of performance.

-Apparently, the 'B-cycle combustion process with central direct injection' engineering approach used with this car's 2.9-litre biturbo engine represents a new level of efficiency among the RS models.
+Apparently, the 'B-cycle combustion process with central direct injection' engineering approach used with this car's 2.9-litre biturbo engine represents a high level of efficiency among the RS models.
 The shortened compression stroke employed here enables an engine process with a significantly higher geometric compression ratio.
 Combined with a power stroke that, while normal, is longer relative to the compression stroke, so allowing for more efficient combustion and increased engine efficiency.
-Another factor in the greater efficiency of the new RS 5 Coupe is its significantly lower weight.
-It tips the scales at 1,655 kilograms, 60 kilograms less than before.
+Another factor in the greater efficiency of the RS 5 Coupe is its significantly lower weight.
+It tips the scales at 1,655 kilograms.
 A carbon roof with a visible fibre structure is available as an option.

 The original Audi Quattro made going quickly about as easy as it could be.
 You didn't worry about the weather or the roads you'd be using: you simply got in the thing and went very, very fast.
 As you do in this RS 5 Coupe.
 Critics may see its approach as overly clinical, but that's a subjective thing.
 The hard facts are that when it comes to rival cars, a BMW M4 compromises you every time it rains.
 And a Nissan GT-R compromises you every time your boss checks out your space in the company carpark and tells you to grow up.

 Of course, if you wanted to follow his lead and get completely sensible, you'd have to admit that an Audi S5 Coupe would make more sense on paper.
 But the best decisions aren't always made on paper.
 Here's a car with a brand image built on more tactile things.
-And one that, thirty five years on from the original Quattro, continues a heritage of excellence.
+And one that nearly four decades on from the original Quattro, continues a heritage of excellence.